Anne Cuvelier

 Leoville Poyferre 1983 92p

 Tasted in July 2015.
-Dusty, warm vintage, sweet fruit, smooth and elegant with delicate balance and a fruity aftertaste.
+Dusty, warm vintage, sweet fruit, smooth and elegant with a delicate balance and a fruity aftertaste.
 It has kept well.

 Leoville Poyferre 1982 94p